 There are quite a few ways to cure olives, and each of them has its advantages and disadvantages, which can also impact the taste of the olive.

 -Brining.
-This is the most common way of curing the olives and the easier one to use.
-You just have to place the olives in salted water, a good ratio of salt to water is 1 to 10.
+This is the most common way of curing the olives and the easiest one to use.
+You just have to place the olives in salted water; a good ratio of salt to water is 1 to 10.

-Let them sit there for two or three months, this depends on how you prefer them, and also change the water once a week.
+Let them sit there for two or three months, depending on how you prefer them, and also change the water once a week.

-If you want the olives to be ready to eat faster, removing the pit will significantly reduce the time they need to brine since the salted water will get to the middle of the olive much easier.
+If you want the olives to be ready to eat faster, removing the pit will significantly reduce the time they need to brine, since the salted water will get to the middle of the olive much more easily.

 In order to cure olives in water, you have to soak them in a bath for a few weeks, depending on how bitter you want them.
 This method requires you to change the water much more often, daily if possible.